 - carpool to work

-- talk to each other on the way to work or school each morning
+- talk with each other on the way to work or school each morning

 - the post-exercise feeling

-- the first sip of a morning tea or coffee
+- the first sip of morning tea or coffee

 - a tasty breakfast

 Most people can remember examples of successful moments in their lives.
-Maybe it was getting an A on a test, receiving a performance-based bonus, or scoring the winning point in a game.
+Maybe it was getting an A on a test or receiving a kind word or gift.

 Darkened rooms are good for sleep.
 People who have trouble falling asleep may find that reducing ambient light can help them fall and stay asleep.

-However, people who have trouble getting up in the morning have the opposite problem.
-They want to get going but can struggle to do so.
-In this case, when the alarm sounds, a person should turn on a bright light or open up shades or curtains.
+In the morning, however, a darkened room can make it hard to get up.
+In this case, when the alarm sounds, a person should turn on a bright light or open the shades or curtains.

-Some people may even want to consider using timers for their lights so that they turn on at a particular hour and help them wake up.
+Another option is to set a timer for the light to turn on at a particular hour and help them wake up.

-Research over the years has shown that music can often alter a person’s mood.
+Research suggests that music can alter a person’s mood.